sree-vignesh/Printer_bot/README.md

 # Printer_bot

-A idea to automate college printer shop's process.
+An idea to automate college printer shop's process.